 Somerset's Strawberry Line hopes to one day span the 30 miles through mid-Somerset from Clevedon to Shepton Mallet, creating a haven for cyclists and walkers who want to explore the Somerset countryside.
 The former railway line, which takes it name from the tasty cargo it carried from the strawberry fields across the region, is currently broken-up for walkers.
 Explore the ten mile route from Yatton to Cheddar passing through wildlife-rich wetlands, old settlements, rolling cider orchards and hills, soaking in the crisp autumnal air.

 Just outside Yeovil, Montacute House and Gardens can be found with towering walls of glass and ham stone, surrounded by the well-cared for gardens.
-The beautiful gardens provide a perfect backdrop for an autumn walk; make sure to take a look at lovingly known ‘wibbly wobbly’ hedgerows which didn’t bounce back to shape after the harsh winter of 1947.
-Warm yourself up after your stroll inside the grand interior of Montacute House.
+The beautiful gardens provide a perfect backdrop for an autumn walk; make sure to take a look at lovingly known 'wibbly wobbly' hedgerows which didn't bounce back to shape after the harsh winter of 1947.
+Warm yourself up after your stroll by heading inside and admiring the grand interior of Montacute House.

 Wrap up warm and head to Leigh Woods this autumn to embrace the red and golden hues embedded in the diverse woodland.
 Above the scenic Avon Gorge, the wonderfully tranquil route offers walkers superb views across Bristol and Brunel's suspension bridge.
 Try and spot the rare and veteran trees that lie in the wood.